One of the biggest chain vintage clothing stores in Japan, 2nd STREET, calls themselves a “Reuse Shop” on their Japanese website.

 Thanks to their invitation, KKS was able to get first dibs on their thousands of fun items at their opening party and, oh man, what a treat.

 The store staff greeted me warmly and asked if I was planning to sell.
-Guess the giant Santa Claus sack I brought in gave away the clue.
-I filled out some forms and was suggested to look around their wide selections while waiting for their final quote – a standard procedure for sellers.
+Guess the huge Santa Claus sack I brought in gave away the clue.
+I filled out some forms and they suggested that I look around at their wide selections while waiting for their final quote – a standard procedure for sellers.

 Dancing to the 80s’ jangle pop from the Cure and the Smiths the shop was playing all night to my liking, the two of us scored two bomber jackets, a sweater, a backpack and a hat that would make us two hip-hop assassins with just a little over $120 after their special opening discount.